 Wiley's fees are generally payable monthly or quarterly, in advance and shall be calculated by multiplying the value of the assets under management by the appropriate annual fee rate set forth in the fee schedule.
 Generally, the monthly payment will be calculated by multiplying the value of the account shown on the last monthly statement by the negotiated fee.
 This amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that month.
-Generally, the quarterly payment will be calculated by multiplying the value of the account shown on the last monthly statement for the preceding calendar quarter by the negotiated fee.
-This amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that quarter.
+Generally, the quarterly payment will be calculated by multiplying the value of the account shown on the last monthly calculated by multiplying the value of the account shown on the last monthly be calculated by multiplying the value of the account shown on the last monthly statement for the preceding calendar quarter by the negotiated fee.
+This amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that amount is then divided by 365 days (366 during leap year) and multiplied by the exact number of days in that quarter.